-[Point of contact for this section: Vic Vilnrotter]
+[Point of contact for this section: Vic Vilnrotter, Jon Hamkins]

-Time correlation is the process of establishing a relationship between spacecraft clock time and standard time on the ground, such as UTC.
+Time correlation is the process of establishing a relationship between spacecraft clock time and a standard time on the ground, such as Coordinated Universal Time (UTC).
 If spacecraft clocks never drifted with respect to earth-based clocks, then they could be set just once, i.e., referenced to ground clocks before launch, and would keep accurate time forever.
-Events and data could be time tagged accurately for science and engineering purposes, and precision in-situ based navigation would also be possible.
-Unfortunately, the timing base for many spacecraft functions such as Command and Data Handling (C&DH) units is an oscillator that can drift significantly relative to Coordinated Universal Time (UTC) due to thermal effects on the spacecraft and inherent low-frequency drift.
-This creates a need to monitor and predict spacecraft clock drift with respect to UTC, a process that is called Time Correlation.
+Events and data could be time tagged accurately for science and engineering purposes, and precision in-situ navigation would also be possible.
+Unfortunately, the timing base for many spacecraft functions such as Command and Data Handling (C&DH) units is an oscillator that can drift significantly relative to UTC due to thermal effects on the spacecraft and inherent low-frequency drift.
+This creates a need to monitor and predict spacecraft clock drift with respect to UTC.